Dolley Madison: Burning of Washington (1814)

-Popular accounts during and after the war years tended to portray Madison as the one who removed the painting, and she became a national heroine.
-An 1865 memoir by Jennings stated that she had ordered him to save the painting, and that Jean Pierre Sioussat and a gardener, McGraw, were the ones to remove it from the wall.
+Popular accounts during and after the war years portrayed Dolley Madison as the one who removed the painting, and she became a national heroine.
+An 1865 memoir by Jennings stated that she had ordered him to save the painting, and that Jean Pierre Sioussat and a gardener, McGraw, were the ones who removed it from the wall.
 Early twentieth-century historians noted that Sioussat had directed the servants, many of whom were enslaved people, in the crisis, and that they were the ones who actually preserved the painting.

 Dolley Madison hurried away in her waiting carriage, along with other families fleeing the city.
-They went to Georgetown and the next day they crossed over the Potomac into Virginia.
+They went to Georgetown and the next day crossed over the Potomac into Virginia.
 When the couple returned to Washington, the White House was uninhabitable and Dolley and James Madison moved into The Octagon House.

-In Montpelier 1817–1837
+At Montpelier (1817–1837)

-On April 6, 1817, a month after his retirement from the presidency, Dolley and James Madison returned to the Montpelier plantation in Orange County, Virginia.
+Dolley and James Madison returned to the Montpelier plantation in Orange County, Virginia, on April 6, 1817, a month after his retirement from the presidency.

-In 1830, Madison's son Payne Todd, who had never found a career, went to debtors' prison in Philadelphia and the Madisons sold land in Kentucky and mortgaged half of the Montpelier plantation to pay his debts.
+In 1830, Dolley Madison's son Payne Todd, who had never found a career, went to debtors' prison in Philadelphia, and the Madisons sold land in Kentucky and mortgaged half the Montpelier plantation to pay his debts.

-James died at Montpelier on June 28, 1836.
+James Madison died at Montpelier on June 28, 1836.
 He was 85 years old.
-Madison remained at Montpelier for a year.
+Dolley remained at Montpelier for a year.
 Her niece Anna Payne moved in with her, and Todd came for a lengthy stay.
 During this time, Madison organized and copied her husband's papers.
-Congress authorized $55,000 as payment for editing and publishing seven volumes of the Madison papers, including his unique notes on the 1787 convention.
+Congress authorized $55,000 as payment for editing and publishing seven volumes of these papers, including James's notes on the 1787 convention.

-In the fall of 1837, Madison returned to Washington, charging Todd with the care of the plantation.
+In the fall of 1837, Dolley returned to Washington, charging Todd with the care of the plantation.
 She and her sister Anna moved into a house, bought by Anna and her husband Richard Cutts, on Lafayette Square.
-Madison took Paul Jennings with her as a butler, and he was forced to leave his wife and children in Virginia.
+Dolley took Paul Jennings with her as a butler, forcing him to leave his wife and children in Virginia.